 Below you can see average premiums for health insurance depending on the state for 27 years old.

-Health care is a big business in the USA and it earns money from residents when in Germany insurance companies are the main clients of the hospitals.
-Whereas the health insurance companies in Germany are largely non-profit and run by the government.
+Health care is a big business in the USA, and it earns money from residents when in Germany, insurance companies are the main clients of the hospitals.
+At the same time, the health insurance companies in Germany are mainly non-profit and run by the government.

 Cost of living ranges in both countries, for some items and services you will pay less in Germany than in the USA and another way.

-For example, the average costs for a family with one kid will be around 2,300 EUR – 3,000 EUR highly depending on which region you live and of course your lifestyle.
+For example, the average monthly expenses for a family with one kid will be around 2,300 EUR – 3,000 EUR and highly depend on the region and the lifestyle.

-A family of four will need on average 3,800 EUR per month to live a comfortable life.
+A family of four will need on average 3,800 EUR per month to live a comfortable life in Germany.